creationix/howtonode.org/articles/connect-it.markdown

 <connect-it/log-it.js>

-Connect modules also support a `setup` function that get's called once on server startup.
+Connect modules also support a `setup` function that gets called once on server startup.
 This is a great place to setup variables used by the middleware.
 In this case we're initializing the counter for the logger.

 In `handle` we are using a wrapping idiom to hook into the call to `writeHead`.
 In JavaScript functions are values just like anything else.
 So a great way to wrap functions is to store a reference to the original implementation in a closure variable.
 Replace the function with a new one, and in the first line of the new function, put the old function definition back.
 Then on the last line of the replacement function call the original.
 This is a simple and efficient way to hook into existing object methods since they just look for properties by name and not references to actual function objects.